Aerocedi/SAMIS/README.md

 - The first page you will see is a SAMIS login (**Features to be updated in next realease)
 - Kindly navigate to `http://127.0.0.1:8000/dashboard`
 - You can begin by clicking **Start conversation** button
 - Your drone should now start flying and show you some moves

+## Communicating With Your Robot In Natural Unstructed Language

+Once the robot(drone) has been inititiated and demonstrates readiness.
+- Ensure your microphone and speaker is working
+- Wait for the prompt that says "SAMIS wants to hear you speaking"
+- Then start speaking
+- SAMISGpt engine will execute command and speak back to as the robot